sanjanakrishnan/covid-19-risk-dashboard/CONTRIBUTING.md

 # How To Contribute

-We are really glad you're reading this, because we need global collaborators to help this project come to fruition.
+We are really glad you're reading this.
+Please reach out for specific questions.

-## Our Vision for Collaborations

 ## Suggesting Changes
 If you've noticed a bug or have a feature request, [make one](https://github.com/sanjanakrishnan/covid-19-dashboard/issues/new)!
 It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.